- tel. 516.622.9200

 - fax 516.622.9212

-John Westerman serves as Managing Partner of the Firm and Chairman of the Bankruptcy, Workout and Restructuring Department.
+John Westerman serves as Co-Managing Partner of the Firm and Chairman of the Bankruptcy, Workout and Restructuring Department.
 John has been continuously engaged in the fields of bankruptcy, debt restructuring, workout and commercial litigation since 1982.
 He represents financial institutions, committees, trustees, publicly and privately held companies and other business entities in bankruptcy cases and out of court restructurings and other insolvency matters.
 John has worked closely with clients to successfully restructure difficult financial situations through Chapter 11 cases under the bankruptcy code and, in out of court restructuring.

 In bankruptcy and restructuring cases, John has experience resolving difficult debtor-creditor issues for a wide range of businesses including banking, construction, real estate, retail and wholesale, theater chains, manufacturing, health care, financial, insurance, service, restaurant and catering and the internet and high tech sectors.
 In connection with these cases, John has handled a variety of debtor and creditor rights issues including disputes over guaranties, enforceability of security interests and loan documents, lender liability and avoidance actions.